 What are the club’s safety protocols for COVID-19?

-Those are the highlights.
-If you have any questions, please contact us.
+If you have any questions about current protocols, please contact us.

 I’ve never bowled.
 What happens when I get to the club?